Alexix24/geicar/general/software/can/can_description.md

 |:------|:------|:------|
 |LeftRear | RightRear | Steering |

+Values between 0% and 100%.

 * **LeftRear: Left rear motor command**
-		*This byte is used to control the speed of the left rear motor.
+		This byte is used to control the speed of the left rear motor.
 The value 0 is the maximum speed backwards.
 The value 50 stops the motor.
 The value 100 is the maximum value forward.
 		*value between 0% and 100%.

 * **RightRear: Right rear motor command**